Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 Communicating while riding

-Communication as a duo is often overlooked.
+Communication between two riders is often overlooked.

 • Passager tapant l'épaule du pilote, illustrant la communication gestuelle pendant un trajet à moto en duo.
 Passenger tapping the rider's shoulder, illustrating hand signals during a two-up motorcycle ride.